Last Updated -

 Challenges ahead

-5. Competitive pressure: Shopify competes with ecommerce platforms, marketplaces, payment providers, website builders, POS vendors, and enterprise commerce suites.
+3. Competitive pressure: Shopify competes with marketplaces, enterprise commerce vendors, website builders, payments companies, POS providers, and emerging AI-commerce interfaces.

 This Company Profile was written by Dominik Diemer